 “We’re determined to make healthy and organic food affordable for everyone.
 Everyone should be able to eat Whole Foods Market quality—we will lower prices without compromising Whole Foods Market’s long-held commitment to the highest standards,” Jeff Wilke, the CEO of Amazon Worldwide Consumer, said in a statement.

 That’s right.
 “Whole Paycheck” no more: You’ll now be able to buy all the organic avocados and responsibly-farmed tilapia you need without having to take out a second mortgage.
 The price cuts have so far been applied to all the bestselling grocery staples: Produce, meats, fish, and dairy items are among the newly-discounted items.

 That said, Amazon-friendly prices aren’t the only changes we’ve seen as a result of the $13.7 billion deal: The online retail giant’s presence is felt more literally in Whole Foods, too.
-Amazon Lockers, a delivery system that allows customers to pick up their products at a destination instead of having them shipped to their homes, will be available in select Whole Foods stores.
+Amazon Lockers, a delivery system that allows customers to pick up their products at a destination instead of having them shipped to their homes, is available in select Whole Foods stores.

 “By working together with Amazon and integrating in several key areas, we can lower prices and double down on that mission, and reach more people with Whole Foods Market’s high-quality, natural, and organic food,” said Whole Foods CEO and co-founder John Mackey.
-“As part of our commitment to quality, we’ll continue to expand out efforts to support and promote local products and suppliers.”
+“As part of our commitment to quality, we’ll continue to expand our efforts to support and promote local products and suppliers.”

 It seems these changes are only part of Amazon’s growing interest in the food industry—the company is also rumored to be launching a meal delivery service in the near future.
-But don’t worry, Whole Foods fans: While structural changes are being made, the actual products will remain untouched.
+But don’t worry, Whole Foods fans: While structural changes continue to be made, the actual products will remain untouched.
 Your umeboshi plums aren’t going anywhere any time soon.